sumitpai/Udacity-Navigation/README.md

 - Install the unity environment as described here: [Getting Started section](https://github.com/udacity/deep-reinforcement-learning/blob/master/p1_navigation/README.md) (The Unity ML-agant environment is already configured by Udacity)

 - The current repo has the environment for MAC.
 If you are using any other operating system download the corresponding build.
-If so, he code needs to be updated to point to the downloaded environment.
+If so, the code needs to be updated to point to the downloaded environment.

 ### Training and testing the agent